We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 - Then climb down.

-If you do choose to give this option a try, first make sure that the ladder is in usable and sturdy condition and long enough to provide you with the right height to reach the drone.
-Also, it is important to check the strength of the tree to ensure that the trunk or branches are strong enough to lean the ladder and your own weight.
+If you do choose to give this option a try, first make sure that the ladder is in usable sturdy condition and long enough to provide you with the right height to reach the drone.
+Also, it is vital to check the strength of the tree to ensure that the trunk or branches are strong enough to lean the ladder and your own weight.
 Just in case the tree looks half-dead or rotted, there’s a good chance it or one of its branches may break as you climb, leaving you with serious injuries.